GRSupercool/BeautyandGraceHair/README.md

 4.Use standards-compliant HTML, CSS and JavaScript.
-I used some ES6 standard for HTML, Css and Javascript a skill learned throughout the program.
+I used some ES6 standard for HTML, Css and Javascript a skill learned throughout the program.I used a flexgrid, a feautre found on flexgrid.com.